evmaloney/function-lesson/README.md

 2. Why we use functions
 3. How to write a function
 4. How to call a function
+5. The return statement
+6. Parameters and arguments

 ### 1. What is a function?
 - Functions are one of the essential building blocks of a program